slogan621/tscharts-chart/README.md

 See https://github.com/slogan621/tscharts for the backend to which this application interfaces.

-https://www.youtube.com/playlist?list=PLPoa7kXBiFDVmroxIjCOmvcHhGIjsZUCJ is a YouTube channel devoted to the use of the Thousand Smiles EMR.
+Documentation is located in docs/pdf directory of this repo.

 # License